-Note: As required by federal law for "surprise billing," any cost share amounts paid for certain covered services furnished by non-preferred providers will contribute toward satisfying your in-network out-of-pocket maximum amount.
+Note: As required by federal law for "surprise billing," any cost share amounts paid for certain covered services furnished by non-network providers will contribute toward satisfying your out-of-pocket maximum amount.
 (See Part 2, "Allowed Charge" for an explanation of these services.)